unnatiash27/Promotivity/README.md

-# Today's Task
+# 	Promotivity

-Today's Task is a web-based task complition app that allow the users to manage their task list for today.
+	Promotivity  is a web-based task complition app that allow the users to manage their task list for today.
 It also has a pomodora and playlists to complete a task efficiently.
 The app is built using React and leverages the ANTD library for styling.

 ## Live App